signalfx/splunk-otel-python/docs/advanced-config.md

 | `OTEL_TRACES_EXPORTER`            | `exporter_factories`  | `otlp`                           | Stable      | Select the traces exporter to use.
 We recommend using either the OTLP exporter (`otlp`) or the Jaeger exporter (`jaeger-thrift-splunk`).

 The Splunk Distribution of OpenTelemetry Python uses the OTLP traces exporter as the default setting.
-Please note that the OTLP format is not supported by the (now deprecated) [SignalFx Smart Agent](https://github.com/signalfx/signalfx-agent).
+Please note that the OTLP format is neither supported by Splunk Observability Cloud ingest API nor by the (now deprecated) [SignalFx Smart Agent](https://github.com/signalfx/signalfx-agent).
 If you wish to use the Jaeger exporter instead, you can set it by using the `OTEL_TRACES_EXPORTER` environment variable.

 For example: